 One very complicated aspect of doing this kind of work and setting boundaries, finding your voice, and claiming your life is that you know what you have to say is going to be, on some level, hurtful to someone who you also love.

 Even if you’re mad at her, you’re just so frustrated and could strangle her, you know that what you’re saying is going to be deeply unsettling on some level.

 So, I find that women really want to think about this, how they do it, and it’s very important to be kind and compassionate and non-blaming, non-name calling.
 This needs to be gone about with care and compassion.

-There are no easy answers, but I think it would be a mistake to only blame mom.
+There are no easy answers, but I think it would be a mistake only to blame mom.
 Make no mistake- I am relentless in naming the many ways this good daughter dynamic is harmful to daughters.
 Yet, I think I would be is remiss to lose sight of the attachment between mothers and daughters.
-Daughters feel a mix of feelings love and hate that compliment and contradict each other.
-And why wouldn’t they, mothers and daughters share so much.
+Daughters feel a mix of feelings of love and hate that complement and contradict each other.
+And why wouldn’t they, mothers and daughters, share so much?